mansheelagarwal/Comparative_ImageFiltering/README.md

 8. Laplacian/Mexican Hat Filtering
 9. Canny Edge Filtering

-## Purpose
+## With Noise

-The purpose of this project is to explore how different image filtering techniques can enhance the quality of images in the MNIST dataset, making them more suitable for classification.
-It evaluates the impact of these filters on image classification accuracy using a CNN.
+To analyze the performance of the filters better, I added the following types of noise and calculated the

 ## Features